reveng007/DareDevil/README.md

 - Obfuscator/encrypt.cs:
 1. [For shellcode extraction and encryption]: place it in the directory in which .bin file is present.
-2. [For url encryption]: Nothing!
+2. [For url and string encryption]: Nothing!
 Just paste and run.

 Example:
 ```